MianSaadTahir/Nexium_Saad_Internship/assignment-2/README.md

 # Blog Summarizer

-A full-stack AI-powered web app that scrapes blogs in real-time, summarizes them using Google Gemini AI, and translates summaries to Urdu.
-Users can save the original content and summary to MongoDB and Supabase respectively.
+A full-stack AI-powered web app that scrapes blogs in real-time, summarizes them using Google Gemini AI, and translates the summaries into Urdu.
+The original content can be saved to MongoDB, while the Urdu summaries can be stored in Supabase.

 ## Table of Contents